|331A.02||REQUIREMENTS FOR A QUALIFIED NEWSPAPER.|

 (h) have complied with all the foregoing conditions of this subdivision for at least one year immediately preceding the date of the notice publication;

 (i) between September 1 and December 31 of each year publish a sworn United States Post Office periodicals-class statement of ownership and circulation or a statement of ownership and circulation verified by a recognized independent circulation auditing agency covering a period of at least one year ending no earlier than the June 30 preceding the publication deadline.
-When publication occurs after December 31 and before July 1, qualification shall be effective from the date of the filing described in paragraph (j) through December 31 of that year; and
+When publication occurs after December 31 and before July 1, qualification shall be effective from January 1 through December 31 of that year; and

-(j) after publication, submit to the secretary of state by December 31 a filing containing the newspaper's name, address of its known office of issue, telephone number, and a statement that it has complied with all of the requirements of this section.
+(j) after publication of the statement described in paragraph (i), submit to the secretary of state by December 31 a filing containing the newspaper's name, address of its known office of issue, telephone number, and a statement that it has complied with all of the requirements of this section.
 The filing must be accompanied by a fee of $25.
 The secretary of state shall make available for public inspection a list of newspapers that have filed.
 Acceptance of a filing does not constitute a guarantee by the state that any other qualification has been met.

 The following circumstances shall not affect the qualification of a newspaper, invalidate an otherwise valid publication, or invalidate a designation as official newspaper.